Emergency Preparedness

 Another type of emergency could be a mass shooting at a local school, in which the local hospital might have an increased number of pediatric patients to care for.
 Emergencies can occur at your workplace, home, and community.
 They can affect you, your health, your community, and your finances professionally and personally.
 Since nurses are the largest group of healthcare workers in the United States and several parts of the world, nurses are often at the forefront of several types of emergencies, even outside the emergency room settings (1).

-Given the vast range of emergencies, the role of nurses in healthcare settings, and the ever-growing world of technology and population shifts, emergency preparedness is an essential skill for nurses.
+Given the vast range of emergencies, nurses’ roles in healthcare settings, and the ever-growing world of technology and population shifts, emergency preparedness is an essential skill for nurses.

 Emergency Identification